Overview

 Crystal arthritis SIG

-The Crystal Arthritis SIG aims to provide a focus and leadership for gout and calcium pyrophosphate crystal deposition.
-It ensures a high profile for crystal arthritis at BSR Annual Conference and provides regular educational updates for rheumatologists, trainees and health professionals in rheumatology to share best practice and improve the management of these neglected conditions.
+The Crystal Arthritis SIG was founded in 2017 and aims to provide a focus and leadership for gout and calcium pyrophosphate crystal deposition within the BSR.
+Led by Ed Roddy, Abhishek Abhishek and Kelsey Jordan, we ensure a high profile for crystal arthritis at the BSR’s annual conference and provide regular educational updates for rheumatologists, trainees and health professionals in rheumatology and primary care to share best practice and improve the management of these common but neglected conditions.

-The SIG seeks to facilitate the exchange of ideas and information, promote the development of collaborative research projects, and to link to international crystal arthritis networks in Europe and the USA.
-Meetings are targeted at rheumatologists, GPs, nurses and AHPs
+The SIG seeks to facilitate the exchange of ideas and information, promote the development of collaborative research and quality improvement projects, and link to international crystal arthritis networks in Europe (European Crystal Network) and the USA (Gout-Crystal Arthritis Network).
+We support the BSR to deliver its Complex Crystal Arthritis one-day course and have supported other important initiatives such as the 2022 NICE gout diagnosis and management guideline.

 Convenors: Dr Edward Roddy